-This DC Artist is Visualizing the Student Debt Crisis With 600 Bowls of Loose Change
+This DC Artist Is Visualizing the Student Debt Crisis With 600 Bowls of Loose Change

 “I think on some level culturally it has been allowed to grow unchecked without a moment to take perspective and ask if we are doing the best we can by our young people,” she says of the student debt crisis.
 “It feels like completely serendipity for me that this was the moment that I was able to bring it into being and be part of this larger zeitgeist.”

 The “work/study” closing exhibition will take place from 4 to 6 PM at the Corcoran School of Arts & Design on September 28.
-For more information on Adams’ exhibition, visit http://www.kelliraeadams.com/
+To learn more about Adams’ work, visit her website and for information on the change donation process visit https://calendar.gwu.edu/kelli-rae-adams-work-study.